SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connecting-devices.md

 3. Click **Select file to upload** and select the CSV file you want to upload by browsing for it on your computer.

 <br>
-Depending on the format of the uploaded CSV file, one of the following registration types will be processed.
+Depending on the format of the uploaded CSV file, one of the following registration types will be processed:

+* Simple registration
+* Full registration

 > **Info:** Bulk registration creates an elementary representation of the device.
 Then, the device needs to update it to a full representation with its own status.